sqer/my-license-checker/README.md

-# license-checker
+# my-license-checker

-> license-checker is an npm plugin that checks whether a specified piece of text is present in files and if asked to do so inserts it.
+> my-license-checker is an npm plugin that checks whether a specified piece of text is present in files and if asked to do so inserts it.

 ## Install
 ```
-npm install license-checker
+npm install my-license-checker
 ```

 ## Usage

 ### Running from npm
-Add to your package.json a script for calling license-checker and also the config:
+Add to your package.json a script for calling my-license-checker and also the config:

 ```
 "scripts": {
-    "license": "license-checker"
+    "license": "my-license-checker"
 },
-"license-checker-config": {
+"my-license-checker-config": {
     "folder": ".",
     "license": "header.txt",
     "exact_paths_method": "INCLUDE",